Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Newborn puppy yawning.

-Puppy Development, Birth to Two Years
+Puppy Development, Birth to 12 Weeks

-We consider dogs puppies from birth to one year of age and go through several puppy stages and puppy bookpuppy development periods.
+We consider dogs puppies from birth to one year of age and go through several puppy stages and puppy development periods.
 However, each dog develops differently, with smaller dogs tending to mature earlier and some large breeds not physically mature before they are two years old.

 Newborn puppies vary in size depending on the breed; tiny dogs like the Chihuahua produce puppies sized about four inches long, while giant breed newborns like Great Dane puppies may be twice that size.
 The rate of puppy development also varies from breed to breed.
 For instance, Cocker Spaniel puppies open their eyes sooner than Fox Terrier puppies, and Basenji puppies develop teeth earlier than Shetland Sheepdog puppies.
 However, no matter the breed, all puppies are born totally dependent on the momma dog, technically called the bitch.